sensu/sensu-docs/content/sensu-core/1.0/reference/filters.md

 #### Defining Dependencies {#defining-dependencies}

 The `check_dependencies` filter uses a custom check definition attribute `dependencies`.
-`dependencies` is defined as an array with attributes such as `checks`, Sensu client/check pairs or subscription/check pairs.
+The `dependencies` attribute should define an array containing names of checks or client/check pairs.

 This example showcases a check configured to depend on any check called `mysql`: